b-duncs/holbertonschool-AirBnB_clone/README.md

 my_function.__doc__)'` and `python3 -c 'print(__import__
 ("my_module").MyClass.my_function.__doc__)')`
 - We strongly encourage you to work together on test cases, so that you don’t miss any edge case

-### GitHub
-**There should be one project repository per group.
-If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.**

 ## More Info